ManiAm/VENTOS_Public/README.md

 **Eigen library:** Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 We use this library for matrix calculations.
 Eigen is a header only library.

-**Boost library:** Boost provides free peer-reviewed portable C++ source libraries which can be found here: http://www.boost.org/doc/libs/.
+**Boost library:** Boost provides free peer-reviewed portable C++ source libraries which can be found [here](http://www.boost.org/doc/libs/ "").
 We are using boost tokenizer, filesystem, etc. In Ubuntu, make sure to install libboost-filesystem1.48-dev, and libboost-system1.48-dev packages.

 **RapidXML:** RapidXml is an attempt to create the fastest XML parser possible, while retaining useability, portability and reasonable W3C compatibility.
 It is an in-situ parser written in modern C++, with parsing speed approaching that of strlen function executed on the same data.